U.S. Steel And Aluminum Tariffs Are 'Illegal,' EU Trade Commissioner Says

 The EU will now look at "rebalancing measures," Malmström said, using a term that can variously be interpreted as either neutralizing or retaliating against the U.S. move with European tariffs.

-"We are not seeking to escalate any situation," Malmström said, adding, "but not responding would be the same as accepting these tariffs, which we consider are illegal."
+"We are not seeking to escalate any situation," Malmström said, "but not responding would be the same as accepting these tariffs, which we consider are illegal."

 Her words echoed what French President Emmanuel Macron reportedly said in a phone call to President Trump on Thursday: that the tariffs were "illegal" and that Europe will respond in a "firm and proportionate manner," according to France 24.

-"This is very unfortunate," Malmström said, adding that the tariffs would damage Europe's industries – and that the reason cited by the U.S. "is not relevant... it is pure protectionism."

-In addition to the EU, Canada and Mexico – other close U.S. allies and trade partners who were targeted by the new tariffs – have said they will retaliate and seek remedies under both the WTO and NAFTA.
+In addition to the EU, Canada and Mexico – other U.S. allies and trade partners targeted by the new tariffs — have said they will retaliate and seek remedies under both the WTO and NAFTA.

 Calling the U.S. tariffs "unacceptable," Canadian Prime Minister Justin Trudeau said his country is imposing "dollar for dollar tariffs" on U.S. goods, in changes that will take effect on July 1.